-The current legal and policy framework (Forest Policy, Forest Act, Local Government Act, and National Forest Programme), clearly stipulates that Community-based Forest Management should be the management modality for village lands.
+The current legal and policy framework (Forest Policy, Forest Act, Local Government Act and National Forest Programme) clearly stipulates that Community-based Forest Management should be the management modality for village lands.
 An updated information base to take the policy dialogue, legislative reforms and forest management activities in Village Land Forest Reserves forward exists; the national forest resource assessment results (NAFORMA) were officially published in June 2015.

 Villagers are engaged in both forms of Participatory Forest Management (CBFM and JFM).
 CBFM takes place on village lands and the trees are owned or managed by either a Village Council (through a Village Natural Resource Committee, VNRC), a registered group or an individual.
 Most of the costs and benefits related to the management are carried by the owner.
 The CBFM approach empowers the community to become both managers and forest owners.
 The communities elect village institutions (Village Natural Resource Committee) to take the role of forest management (production and protection).
 The district authority (in practice District Forestry Officer) supports and assists the owner to manage the forests sustainably.
-Village Land Forest
+Village Land Forest Reserves are managed by VNRCs and the role of central government is minimal.
+The districts have a role in supporting and monitoring VLFRs to ensure their conservation and sustainable management.
+Districts also play a role in providing an enabling environment for economic development.
+It is beyond the district council's mandate to get involved in marketing, sales and logistics required in timber selling and harvesting from VLFRs.

-8 MNRT 2012 Participatory Forest Management in Tanzania, Facts and Figures, December 2012
+&lt;sup>9 MNRT 2012 Participatory Forest Management in Tanzania, Facts and Figures, December 2012